ricardonovelot/BucketList/README.md

 ## About the Project

-Bucket List helps users catalog places they wish to visit with descriptions and relevant information.
+BucketList helps users catalog places they wish to visit with descriptions and relevant information.

 ### Features